Skip to main content

 Olake Partition output

-The data filter feature allows selective ingestion from source databases by applying SQL-style WHERE clauses or BSON-based conditions during ingestion.
+The data filter feature allows selective ingestion from source systems by applying filtering conditions before writing to the destination, so only the required subset of data is replicated.

 • Ensures only selected data enters the pipeline, saving on transfer, storage, and processing.